sigmf/SigMF/sigmf-spec.md

 Namespaces provide a way to further classify key/value pairs in metadata.
 This specification defines the `core` namespace.
-Only this specification may add fields to the Core namespace.
+Only this specification can add fields to the Core namespace.

 The goal of the Core namespace is to capture the foundational metadata necessary to work with SigMF data.
-Some keys within the Core namespace are optional, and others are required.
-The fields that are required are those that are minimally necessary to parse and process the Dataset, or that have obvious defaults that are valid.
-Other fields are 'optional', even if they are highly encouraged.
+Some keys within the Core namespace are OPTIONAL, and others are REQUIRED.
+The REQUIRED fields are those that are minimally necessary to parse and process the Dataset, or that have obvious defaults that are valid.
+All other fields are OPTIONAL, though they can be strongly RECOMMENDED.

 ##### Extension Namespaces

-Fields not defined in the Core namespace may be defined in extension namespaces.
+Fields not defined in the Core namespace MAY be defined in extension namespaces.
 The SigMF specification defines some extension namespaces to provide canonical definitions for commonly needed metadata fields that do not belong in Core.
 These canonical extension namespaces can be found in the `extensions/` directory of the official SigMF repository.
-Other extension namespaces may be defined by the user as needed.
+Other extension namespaces MAY be defined by the user as needed.

 1. An extension namespace MUST be defined in a single file, named meta-syntactically as `N.sigmf-ext.md`, where `N` is the name of the extension.